canonical/microk8s/docs/working.md

 ```

-To build the image we navigate to the directory with the `Dockerfile` and issue:
+To build the image tagged with `mynginx:latest` we navigate to the directory where `Dockerfile` is and issue:
 ```
 docker build . -t mynginx:latest
 ```

-## ... locally build images and no registry
+## Working with locally build images and no registry

-When an image is freshly build it is cached on the docker daemon used during the build.
-Following the  `docker build .` you can see the freshly build image with:
+When an image is build it is cached on the docker daemon used during the build.
+Following the `docker build .` you can see the newly build image with:
 ```
 > docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE